-The mobile market is a truck stocked with reduced-price fresh, locally grown fruits and vegetables.
-The Market will make stops in neighborhoods with low-income, elderly, and/or disabled residents, and those with limited access to fresh, locally grown food.
-The mission of the market is to expand healthy food access for all in our community, with a focus on low income islanders.
+The mobile market is a truck stocked with affordable, locally grown fruits and vegetables.
+The Market will make stops in six island neighborhoods with residents who have expressed that they have limited access to fresh, locally grown food.
+The mission of the market is to expand healthy food access for all in our community, with a focus on islanders who participate in food assistance programs.
 We purchase local produce at wholesale prices from local growers and sell with a small mark up to cover operating expenses—this is not a for-profit venture.

 When does the Mobile Market operate?